Lohit-Donkada/Hangman/README.md

 ## 🖥️ Features

 - ✅ GUI built with Tkinter for a smooth and colorful experience
+- ✅ Number of attempts is equal to length of the word and for every correct attempt the attempt count would not change
 - ✅ Word is randomly picked from the official NLTK English corpus
 - ✅ Guaranteed **dictionary definition** for the selected word (shown as a hint)
 - ✅ Hints automatically shown at **half of the allowed attempts**